italia/spid-php-lib/README.md

 ### Usage

 All classes provided by this package reside in the `Italia\Spid` namespace.
-More detailed documentaion is available in the [SAMLInterface.php](/src/Spid/Interfaces/SAMLInterface.php) file.
+More detailed documentation is available in the [SAMLInterface.php](/src/Spid/Interfaces/SAMLInterface.php) file.

 Load them using the composer-generated autoloader:
 ```php